-I have known, watched and observed numerous sincere and committed people in the Buddhist and Christian traditions (which I am most familiar with) stay stuck in this "state of seeking".
+I have known, watched and observed numerous sincere and committed people in the Buddhist and Christian traditions (which I am most familiar with) stay "stuck in seeking".

 What is overlooked is that "the state of seeking" is just exactly that – seeking.